 Collision warnings When the vehicle identifies that there's a risk of collision, the first step is to get the driver's attention.
 The vehicle can warn you visually, with sound or with brake pulses.
-Braking If the vehicle determines that immediate action is required, it can brake independently of the driver's actions.
-This can occur at the same time as a steering maneuvers maneuver.
+Braking maneuvers If the vehicle determines that immediate action is required, it can brake independently of the driver's actions.
+This can occur at the same time as a steering maneuver.
 The amount the vehicle brakes when intervening depends on the situation.
-An obstacle that suddenly appears just in front of the vehicle may cause the brakes to be fully applied, whereas another situation might require less braking to avoid a potential collision. .
-If the subject of the structure of the state is an entropy of the structure of a structure of the structure of maneuvers maneuver.

-Steering If the vehicle determines that immediate action is required, it can steer independently of the driver's actions.
-This can occur at the same time as a braking
+An obstacle that suddenly appears just in front of the vehicle may cause the brakes to be fully applied, whereas another situation might require less braking to avoid a potential collision.
+Steering maneuvers If the vehicle determines that immediate action is required, it can steer independently of the driver's actions.
+This can occur at the same time as a braking maneuver.